avianarios/codigo_DWEC/unidad 5/2.-DOM/readme.md

 ## 5.2- Handling events
 Four ways of working with events:

-1. **Inline event handlers**
-   **Not recommended.** Mixing HTML and JavaScript makes maintenance difficult and does not allow multiple handlers to be added for the same event.
+  1. **Inline event handlers**, i.e. mixing HTML and JavaScript. **Not recommended** because it makes maintenance difficult and does not allow multiple handlers to be associated with the same event.

    ```html
     <button onClick="console.log('¡Saludos, criatura!')">Saludar</button>